mpenning/ansible_example/README.md

+## Overview

+These examples were built using ansible version 2.9.2.

 ## Managing Cisco IOS in a playbook

 - To run cisco-playbook.yaml with the *ios_command* module and ask for passwords before connecting: